5 Great Things To Do In Agra If You’re Visiting For The First Time

 Opening Hours

-Daytime: Sunrise to Sunset everyday except Fridays (when it’s closed for prayer).
+Daytime: Sunrise to Sunset every day except Fridays (when it’s closed for prayer).

 Night Time: 8:30 pm to 12:30 am.